 - 1. Incorporate foundational global and intercultural knowledge, theories, research methods, and approaches to investigate global issues. - 2.
 Frame and evaluate global challenges in international political, economic, security, or diplomatic areas in the selected region or concentration, drawing on perspectives and methods from diverse fields of study. - 3.
 Apply the advanced knowledge gained in the field of global studies to a practical challenge, articulate in writing the insights gained from this experience, and assess approaches, scholarly debates, or standards for professional performance applicable to the challenge. - 4.
-Assess and develop a position on a contemporary social issue from a socio-historical perspective and from multiple viewpoints of the stakeholders. - 5.
+Assess and develop an ethical position on a contemporary social issue from a socio-historical perspective and from multiple viewpoints of the stakeholders. - 5.
 Synthesize and transfer learning to new, complex situations within course work or beyond the classroom.

-To attain a Master of Arts in International Relations, students must earn 45 US credits hours equal to 15 courses including a research project.
-All courses are worth 3 US credits each.
+To attain a Master of Arts in International Relations, students must earn 45 US / 90 ETCS credits hours equal to 15 courses including a research project.
+All courses are worth 3 US / 6 ECTS credits.

-Required Courses (45 US)
+Required Core (45 US / 90 ECTS credits)

-Class Code Class Title Credit
+Core Course Number Course Title Credit Hour

-Required Courses EC0601 International Economics 3
+ECO601 International Economics 3

 International Politics: Power and Purpose in

 HIS602 Global Affairs 3

 INR601 International Relations Theory 3

+MGT621 Introduction to Global Business 3

-MGT609 World Politics Trend and Transformation 3
+INR612 World Politics Trend and Transformation 3